Transport for London: Places for London

-Places for London, is the property-owning arm of Transport for London.
+Places for London is the property-owning arm of Transport for London.
 Launched in 2015, it was re-branded as Places for London in 2023, as part of a programme of homebuilding.
 As of 2024, it owns and manages over 5500 acres of land throughout London, making it one of the city's largest landowners.
 Places for London plans to build 20,000 new homes across London by the 2030s, with around half of them being affordable housing.
 TfL plans to reinvest profits made by Places for London back into the transport network, similar to the Rail + Property model used by the MTR Corporation in Hong Kong.

 Connect project

 Transport for London introduced the "Connect" project for radio communications during the 2000s, to improve radio connections for London Underground staff and the emergency services.
 The system replaced various separate radio systems for each tube line, and was funded under a private finance initiative.
 The supply contract was signed in November 1999 with Motorola as the radio provider alongside Thales.
 Citylink's shareholders are Thales Group (33 per cent), Fluor Corporation (18%), Motorola (10%), Laing Investment (19.5%) and HSBC (19.5%).
 The cost of the design, build and maintain contract was £2 billion over twenty years.
 Various subcontractors were used for the installation work, including Brookvex and Fentons.

 A key reasoning for the introduction of the system was in light of the King's Cross fire disaster, where efforts by the emergency services were hampered by a lack of radio coverage below ground.
 Work was due to be completed by the end of 2002, although suffered delays due to the necessity of installing the required equipment on an ageing railway infrastructure with no disruption to the operational railway.
 On 5 June 2006, the London Assembly published the 7 July Review Committee report, which urged TfL to speed up implementation of the Connect system.

-The East London line was chosen as the first line to receive the TETRA radio in February 2006, as it was the second smallest line and is a mix of surface and sub surface.
+The East London line was chosen as the first line to receive the TETRA radio in February 2006, as it was the second smallest line and a mix of surface and sub-surface.
 That same year, it was rolled out to the District, Circle, Hammersmith & City, Metropolitan and Victoria lines, with the Bakerloo, Piccadilly, Jubilee, Waterloo & City and Central lines following during 2007.
 The final line, the Northern, was handed over in November 2008.

 The 2010 TfL investment programme included the project "LU-PJ231 LU-managed Connect communications", which provided Connect with a new transmission and radio system comprising 290 cell sites with two to three base stations, 1,400 new train mobiles, 7,500 new telephone links and 180 CCTV links.